Carlos Correa Preview, Player Props: Twins vs. Guardians

 - The pitching staff for the Guardians has a collective 8.1 K/9, the fourth-worst in the league.

-- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.85).
+- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.90).

-- Guardians pitchers combine to give up the third-fewest home runs in baseball (137 total, one per game).
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (140 total, 1.1 per game).

-- Curry (3-2 with a 3.51 ERA and 53 strikeouts in 77 2/3 innings pitched) gets the start for the Guardians, his eighth of the season.

-- In his last outing on Thursday against the Los Angeles Dodgers, the right-hander tossed two innings, allowing three earned runs while surrendering five hits.
+- In his last appearance on Thursday, the right-hander threw 4 1/3 innings against the Los Angeles Dodgers, giving up five earned runs while surrendering eight hits.

-- The 25-year-old has put up an ERA of 3.51, with 6.2 strikeouts per nine innings, in 32 games this season.
-Opponents are hitting .249 against him.
+- The 24-year-old has put together a 3.52 ERA and 9.6 strikeouts per nine innings in 12 games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.